OPALX-project/OPALX-project.github.io/runOPAL.md

 export RAM=8
 ```

 Make sure the `OPAL_EXE_PATH` is set correctly.
-This is automatically done when using modules on Merlin, otherwise you need to set it accordingly.

-If no OPTIMIZER directory is set, then runOPAL runs regular simulation by default: the *foo.tmpl* file is taken from the TEMPLATES directory and the values are replaced using *foo.data* file in the working directory.
-If OPTIMIZER directory is set in the environment (and no *--noopt*), runOPAL runs optimization job (see Example 4).

-The field maps from the *FIELDMAPS* directory and the distributions from the *DISTRIBUTIONS* directory are linked to the directory where the simulation is executed.
+The field maps from the *FIELDMAPS* directory and the distributions from the *DISTRIBUTIONS* directory are soft linked to the directory where the simulation is executed.

 *QUEUE* is the queue used for the simulation.
-Different queues may have different numbers of nodes and CPU's available as well as different run-time limitations.
+Different queues may have different numbers of nodes, CPU's and GPU's available as well as different run-time limitations.

 *RAM* contains the number of GB of RAM that each CPU will allocate (if not specified, default is 4).
 If there is not enough memory available on one node, the node will not  be fully loaded.
-Instead the number of CPU's will be distributed on as many nodes as needed to fulfil the RAM requirement.
-Merlin has nodes with 64 and 128 GB of RAM.
-Each node has 16 CPU's.
+Instead the number of CPU's/GPU's will be distributed on as many nodes as needed to fulfil the RAM requirement.

 # Recognized host names

 The following clusters and supercomputers are recognised for which batch jobs are setup automatically:

-* PSI Merlin cluster
+* PSI Gwendolen cluster
-* ANL Theta
-* ANL Blues
-* ANL Bebop
-* NERSC Cori Haswell
-* NERSC Edison
-* CSCS Piz-Daint
+* CSCS ALPS (comming soon)
+* CSC LUMI (comming soon)
+* Jülich Booster and Jupiter (comming soon)
+* NERSC Pewrlmuter (comming soon)
 * MIT Engaging cluster

-Please open an [issue](https://gitlab.psi.ch/OPAL/runOPAL/issues) for adding additional clusters.
+Please open an [issue]([https://gitlab.psi.ch/OPAL/runOPAL/issues) for adding additional clusters.

 # This is a snippet of a data and tmpl file (*foo.data*)
 ```